Montana Insurance Bad Faith Attorney

-When insurance companies are supposed to pay but refuse, you may be able to collect money or other damages.
-Insurers face major consequences when their customers have a valid claim but decide not to pay or not to pay the full amount.
-Under the law, this situation is called “bad faith.”
-If you are having a dispute with your insurance company or are the victim of bad faith, the McGrady Law Firm is ready to assist you.
+If you are having an insurance dispute or are the victim of insurance bad faith, the McGrady Law Firm is ready to assist you.
 Philip McGrady has experience pursuing unfair trade practice claims against large insurance companies.
 Contact the McGrady Law Firm today.

 Know your Rights when an Insurance Dispute Occurs